 The Predict-Test-Compare Cycle

-Metacognition improves when learners check their feeling of knowing (FOK) accuracy.
-The predict-test-compare cycle makes this visible (Nelson & Narens, 1990).
-Learners predict their success (1-5 scale) before retrieval.
-They then complete the memory task.
-Finally, learners compare predictions to their actual scores (Dunlosky et al., 2003).
+The predict-test-compare cycle makes this clear (Nelson & Narens, 1990).
+Before retrieval, learners predict their success on a 1-5 scale.
+They then complete the memory task and compare their prediction with their actual score (Dunlosky et al., 2003).

 A primary teacher might use this during weekly spelling tests.
 Before each word, learners hold up fingers showing their confidence level.
 After writing their answer, they compare their prediction with their actual success.
 Over several weeks, learners learn to recognise when their confidence is misplaced and adjust their study focus accordingly.